qtnc/swan/docs/stdlib.md

 - last: return the last element of the sequence.
 Note that the sequence may don't have a predictable orders, e.g. Set
 - limit(n): return a sequence limited to n elements, i.e. all elements after the nth are dropped
 - map(mapper): return a new sequence with elements mapped from this sequence
-- max(comparator): return the greatest element of the sequence according to the comparator given.
+- max(comparator=max): return the greatest element of the sequence according to the comparator given.
+If comparator is omited, the global function max is taken.
-- min(comparator): return the least element of the sequence according to the comparator given.
+- min(comparator=min): return the least element of the sequence according to the comparator given.
+If comparator is omited, the global function min is taken.
 - none(predicate): return true if predicate(x) returned true for none of the x in the sequence.
 Return true for empty sequence.
 - reduce(reducer, initial=null): iteratively reduce elements from this sequence using the reducer given.
 Return null for empty sequence, initial if the sequence has a single element.
 - skip(n): return a sequence with n first elements skipped